kernelci/kernelci-core/doc/collection-boot.rst

  For more info on all the required JSON request fields, see the :ref:`boot schema for POST requests <schema_boot_post>`.

- :reqjson string lab_id: The ID of the boot tests lab.
+ :reqjson string lab_name: The name of the boot tests lab.
  :reqjson string job: The name of the job.
  :reqjson string kernel: The name of the kernel.
  :reqjson string defconfig: The name of the defconfig.
+ :erqjson string board: The name of the board.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.